 The UK seems to be full of worriers, panickers, dreaders and nervous people.
-Last year ‘What is anxiety?’ was revealed as one of the top 10 most searched for questions in the UK on Google and Anxiety UK received more than 12,000 calls to its helpline (1).
+In 2015, ‘What is anxiety?’ was revealed as one of the top 10 most searched for questions in the UK on Google and Anxiety UK received more than 12,000 calls to its helpline .

 1. A relaxing Brew

 A fragrant cup of chamomile tea can help to take that stress away.
 The herb is renowned in folk and traditional medicine for its health, cosmetic and nutritional benefits.
-But a study by the University of Pennsylvania Medical Centre found it decreases anxiety symptoms in just eight weeks (2).
-Matricaria recutita in the herb binds to the same brain receptors as drugs like Valium, providing similar calming benefits.
+But a study by the University of Pennsylvania Medical Centre found it decreases anxiety symptoms in just eight weeks .
+Matricaria recutita in the herb binds to the same brain receptors, providing a calming effect.
 Time to get the kettle on.

 2. Smell Something

 Commonly used in fragrances and shampoos that help wash and purify the skin, lavender has even been linked to mental health.
-A German study found the aroma of lavender, Lavandula Hybrida, has the same affect as anxiety medication such as lorazepam (3).
-So get out there and have a good sniff.
+A German study found the aroma of lavender, Lavandula Hybrida, has the same effect as anxiety medication such as lorazepam .

 3. Gut Busting